cverified/cbench-vst/README.md

  qsort4.c as "not containing standard library calls, not containing I/O".

 `cat1.c` has a bug: it calls putchar() without checking the return code, and therefore its output can be lacking arbitrary missing subsequence of the intended output.
 We worked around this bug by proving it to this weaker specification.

+`sqrt1.c` uses `long double` in an inessential way; see https://github.com/cverified/cbench/issues/3  for details.
+If that were not the case, I would get 3 points instead of 2.
+If someone could fill in the proofs in sqrt/model_sqrt1.v, then we would get an additional point for functional correctness.